HealthCatalyst/Fabric.Cashmere/guides/styles/trademarks.md

 Never alter a trademark.
 Do not make it possessive.
 Do not add prefixes, hyphens, or otherwise modify.

 - **Yes:** The reliability of Health Catalyst® services means that health systems can count on…
-- **No:** Health Catalyst’s service and reliability means that health systems can count on...
+- **No:** Health Catalyst’s service and reliability means that health systems can count on…

 :::